 What is the proper format for writing an email?

 When writing an email, it’s important to follow a proper format to ensure that your message is clear and easy to read.
-Start with a greeting, such as “Dear [Recipient’s Name],” and then introduce yourself if necessary.
-Use short paragraphs and bullet points if possible to make your message more readable.
-End the email with a closing, such as “Best regards” or “Sincerely,” and then sign off with your name.
+Start with a greeting, then introduce yourself if necessary.
+Use short paragraphs and bullet points where appropriate.
+End with a closing and your name.

 How can I improve my email writing skills?